-UW Commencement and Departmental Graduation Ceremonies
+UW Commencement and UW ECON Departmental Graduation Ceremonies

 You can visit the UW Commencement website for information regarding the Commencement Ceremony that occurs each June.
-On this site, you will find event information, including guest tickets, eligibility, ordering announcements & photos, purchasing parking permits, etc. Registration for Commencement will open in early May.
+On this site, you will find event information, including guest tickets, eligibility, ordering announcements & photos, purchasing parking permits, etc.

 You may complete your degree any quarter of your choice, however, you may “walk” in the June ceremony if you complete your degree in the previous December or March, June or the following August.
 See this helpful checklist.